 Wet-weather timber tracts are those that can be accessed and harvested during wet to moderately wet conditions without excessive costs (rock, bulldozer work, downtime) or damage to the land.
 The characteristics that define suitability are:

 - Soils that are stable and will support equipment when wet (red clay and sand are examples)

 Selling timber for a wet-weather harvest doesn’t mean that the logger will be working in a downpour, but it does assume that the crew will experience minimal downtime and the mill(s) can be confident that inventory will be available when they need it most.
 Your timber sales contract should restrict the buyer from logging when ground moisture is excessive.

 Here in the Piedmont of the Carolinas, it is rare to find a tract where every acre is suitable for a wet-weather timber harvest.
-More likely, you’ll have portions that are suited, others that aren’t.
-You should still market the tract as a wet-weather sale, but the contract cutting length should allow the buyer time to come back to complete the harvest when conditions are drier.
+More likely, you’ll have portions that are well-suited, others that aren’t.
+If a substantial number of acres are harvestable in wet-weather, you should market the tract as a wet-weather sale, but the contract cutting length should allow the buyer time to come back to complete unsuitable areas when conditions are drier.

 Other Advantages of Cool Season Timber Sales